clamsproject/mmif/specifications/notes/vocabulary-redesign.md

 In the example in the previous section, Tesseract would run on all *BoundingBox* annotations where the *boxType* property is set to "text".

-And we also need to acknowledge that some tools may be running on text documents, but that they may choose to completely ignore the document if all the data it needs are in annoations that were also required by the application.
+We also need to acknowledge that some tools may be running on text documents, but that they may choose to completely ignore the document if all the data it needs are in annoations that were also required by the application.

-### A more complicated example
+### 1.4.
+A more complicated example

 We have an audio stream, run a segmenter on that stream, run Kaldi over the language segments in the stream and then run NER on the Kaldi output.